Let’s start things off with a quick review of the basics.

 The apple is the symbol of the emotions.

 - I just want to recover from the losses

 The trap is not the market, the trap is you.

 No doubt that is one of the most powerful ways of trading.

-It’s amazing to see how much traders choose this trading type, but they have no idea how to handle it.
+It’s amazing to see how many traders choose this trading type, but they have no idea how to handle it.

-The points I listed on this guide should ensure that you cover most (if not all) the bases.
+The points I listed in this guide should ensure that you cover most (if not all) of the bases.

 If you follow these rules you can expect a significant improvement in your trading results and all the benefits that come along with it.

 What about you?
 Are you a scalper or prefer a different trading style?